JordanCH05/VideoGameReviews/README.md

 ### Browsers

-* Tested on Google Chrome and Microsoft Edge
+* Tested on Google Chrome, Internet Explorer, Microsoft Edge and even the Samsung Internet App on Mobile and Tablet

 ### Responsiveness

-* Tested responsiveness on Phone, Tablet and Desktop
+* Tested responsiveness on a Samsung A21 Phone, Samsung Galaxy Tablet and Desktop
-*
+* Tested with Google Chrome Development tools for different screen sizes

 ### Accessibility